 But we wanted to get at least ONE major beautiful spot under our belt and so we decided to do that in Olympic National Park.
 While we basically crossed the outside of (on the eastern end), we did do one small hike to see some good views.

 One of those views was at a place called Falls View:

-After this hike was completed, we went back to our car and continued north, then shifted west to hit Port Angeles as we had a 4:20 pm ferry to catch.
+After this hike was completed (which took about an hour), we went back to our car and continued north, then shifted west to hit Port Angeles as we had a 4:20 pm ferry to catch.

-But with this done, it was time to bid Washington and the US a temporary goodbye and head to Canada, specifically Vancouver Island.
+But with the time to get to the ferry closing in, it was time to bid Washington and the US a temporary goodbye and head to Canada, specifically Vancouver Island.

 We boarded the Ferry and the trip was only about 1 and half hours.